Shantanugupta43/Phaser-3-Tic-Tac-Toe/README.md

  1. To install the following game extract the following file in the local system and open the folder using VS Code

  2. Ensure Node.js is already installed in the system.
-Node.js could be installed by using different methods such as installing packages from official website or using nvm (Copes, et al., n.d.).
+Node.js could be installed by using different methods such as installing packages from official website or using nvm.
     To install Node.js and NPM follow instructions on the following link https://nodejs.org/en/download/ and download the package matching device specifications.

  3. Once Node.js is installed, open a terminal by navigating to Terminal >> New Terminal and enter the following command ``npm install phaser``